Why Study Global Health and Community?

 Health practices differ widely around the globe, but health inequities—between economic divides, urban and rural—are increasing exponentially everywhere.
-Across four continents, compare health strategies, community well-being, and multiple factors affecting human health in sweepingly different contexts, on both local and global scales.
+Compare health strategies, community well-being, and multiple factors affecting human health in different contexts, on both local and global scales.
 Through site visits and research practice with an array of health practitioners, government officials, and activists, explore health realities at individual and population levels.
 As part of the program, witness how considering health as a human right impacts peoples’ access to care.
 Journey from megacities to rural villages to take a holistic, interdisciplinary look at how communities around the world define what it is to achieve and maintain health.
 Finally, explore the challenges all citizens face amid mounting obstacles to healthcare access, while strengthening your ability to understand, interpret, and compare the socio-cultural, ecological, economic, political, and biological factors that shape and predict human health.

 Explore a Day in the Life of an IHP student!